-- (dtd) indicates a Device to Device connection using an Ethernet cable between the nodes.
-The neighbor may be listed twice if both an RF and DTD path exist. - (tun) indicates the path to the neighbor node is over an Internet tunnel. (tun\?) next to a mesh node in the Remote Nodes column indicates the node has tunnel links over the Internet to connect mesh islands together. ? is a number indicating the number of tunnel connections on that node. - (wan) indicates the node has been configured as a Mesh Gateway.
+- (dtd) indicates a Device to Device connection (typically using an Ethernet cable) between the nodes. - (xlink) indicates a connection between the nodes that traverses cross-linked devices. - (tun) indicates the path to the neighbor node is over an Internet tunnel. (tun?) next to a mesh node in the Remote Nodes column indicates the node has tunnel links over the Internet to connect mesh islands together. ? is a number indicating the number of tunnel connections on that node. - (wan) indicates the node has been configured as a Mesh Gateway.
 Typically this is a gateway to the Internet, but it may also be to another isolated network.